Katherine-Holland/Oxford-Weather-Data/README.md

 Behaviour: Continuously displays the main menu, takes the user's choice, and calls the appropriate function to handle the request.
 Validates the user's choice and prompts for re-entry if invalid.

 ### Refactoring
 After writing my functions, I decided I could refactor the compare data function.
 However, this has caused an issue with the generated responses which don't always read in the correct grammar.
-For example "More -maximum temperature- in 2022" which doesn't read correctly although it works for "More sun hours" and "More rainfall".
+For example "More -maximum temperature- in 2022" isn't the correct grammar, although it works for "More sun hours" and "More rainfall".
 See testing below.

 ## Deployment
 I deployed the site via Heroku.
 These are the steps I followed, using the Code Institute 'Love Sandwiches" project to guide me.